Rusty Russell, Collections and Informatics, Department of Botany, RussellR[at]si.edu

 Carolyn holds an M.L.S. from the College of Information Studies at the University of Maryland, College Park and a B.A. in Visual and Performing Arts from the University of Maryland, Baltimore County.

-Lesley Parilla, Cataloger and Graphics Designer, Field Book Project, ParillaL[at]si.edu
+Lesley Parilla, Cataloger and Social Media Coordinator, Field Book Project, ParillaL[at]si.edu

 Lesley holds an MLS from the University of Hawaii at Manoa, with a certificate in Special Collections and Archives and a B.A. from Oberlin College.
 She first came to the Smithsonian through the Entomology Department where she worked in a variety of capacities, including creating finding aids for field books in the collection.
 Most recently, she has been working for the Smithsonian Institution Archives, creating finding aids and EAD tagging for their Oral History Collection.
 She is a member of SLA.